NCRF Webinars

 “National Coastal Resilience Fund Opportunities For Michigan Municipalities”

-Description: As communities across Michigan experience intensifying climate-driven and water-related coastal hazards, it is essential that long-term investments are made to build capacity and enhance local resilience.
-The National Fish and Wildlife Foundation’s (NFWF) annual National Coastal Resilience Fund (NCRF) grant program provides opportunities for Michigan communities and organizations to invest in sustainable, nature-based resilience solutions.
-Over the next 4 years, the NCRF anticipates making over $140 million in funding available annually to support planning, design, and implementation efforts that enhance community resilience and provide benefits to fish and wildlife habitat.
-Watch the event
+As communities across Michigan experience intensifying climate-driven and water-related coastal hazards, it is essential that long-term investments are made to build capacity and enhance local resilience.
+NFWF’s annual NCRF grant program provides opportunities for Michigan communities and organizations to invest in sustainable, nature-based resilience solutions.
+Over the next 4 years, the NCRF anticipates making over $140 million in funding available annually to support planning, design, and implementation efforts that enhance community resilience and provide benefits to fish and wildlife habitat

 “Navigating Resilience Grant Funding for Oregon’s Tribal and Coastal Communities”

-Partners: Oregon Dept. of Land Conservation & Development (DLCD)
+PARTNER(S): OR Dept of Land Conservation & Development

 “Forests in Cities/Throwe Environmental National Coastal Resilience Fund Workshop”

-Description: Learn about the National Coastal Resilience Fund, a $140M annual grant program offered by the National Fish and Wildlife Foundation.
+Learn about the National Coastal Resilience Fund, a $140M annual grant program offered by the National Fish and Wildlife Foundation.
 In this webinar, NCRF Field Liaisons at Throwe Environmental highlight opportunities for projects in urban forested areas within the NCRF funding opportunity.
-Watch the event

-“Federal Funds for Resilience Projects: National Coastal Resilience Fund and Long Island Sound Futures Fund Webinar”
+“Federal Funds for Resilience Projects: National Coastal Resilience Fund & Long Island Sound Futures Fund Webinar”

 “National Coastal Resilience Fund Webinar for Land Trust Community”